 Best v Police SASC 190 The appellant contended that the trial should not have proceeded ex-parte, that the Magistrates Court is not a court of competent jurisdiction; the device used to measure his speed did not meet the National Measurement Act 1960 (Cth) and the certificates of accuracy were invalid and the method of testing it by the … Continue reading Best v Police SASC 190

 In Queensland Police Service v Messer QDC 214 the respondent contended he has a God given right to travel unhindered in a car without state plates or registration or plates, as his car does not fit the legal definition of a “motor vehicle,” which is used for commercial purposes, the words “person,” “address,” “mail,” “resident,” … Continue reading Queensland Police Service v Messer QDC 214

 In Smadu v Stone WASC 80 the appellant contended he has separate legal personalities, asserting that one such personality owned the motor vehicle and another held the driver's licence and drove the vehicle, and that the wrong legal person was charged, raising various arguments based on the separate legal personality fiction.
 He asserts that there … Continue reading Smadu v Stone WASC 80

-Breedon v Kongras (1996) 16 WAR 66 1 is often wrongly cited by OPCA theorists in application to the testing of speed cameras.
-The case centred around prosecution under the Fisheries Act 1905, regarding measurements of Western Rock Lobsters taken with a sheridan gauge, compliant with s 10 of the National Measurement Act 1960 (Cth) not speed … Continue reading Is that speed camera tested?
+Breedon v Kongras (1996) 16 WAR 66 is often wrongly cited by OPCA theorists in application to the testing of speed cameras.
+The case centred around prosecution under the Fisheries Act 1905 (WA), regarding measurements of Western Rock Lobsters taken with a sheridan gauge, compliant with section 10 of the National Measurement Act 1960 (Cth) which … Continue reading Is that speed camera tested?